otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-github-workflow-and-js-basics-1.md

 You have written many commit messages thus far in your **BIT** degree.
 However, based on my observations, you could format your messages more concisely, and it only takes a little bit of care.
 We will discuss a message convention (not a standard) heavily adopted in the industry.

-A message is broken down into five components - type, scope (optional), subject, extended description (optional) & footer (optional).
+A message is broken down into five components - type, scope (optional), subject, extended description (optional) and footer (optional).

 List of types:

-* build: build related change, i.e., installing application dependencies.
+- build: build related change, i.e., installing application dependencies.
-* chore: change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting & version control.
+- chore: change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting and version control.
-* feat: a new feature or piece of functionality that an end-user will see, i.e., a register or login page.
+- feat: a new feature or piece of functionality that an end-user will see, i.e., a register or login page.
-* fix: a bug fix, i.e. an issue with the register or login page.
+- fix: a bug fix, i.e. an issue with the register or login page.
-* docs: documentation related change, i.e., changing **README.md** file.
+- docs: documentation related change, i.e., changing **README.md** file.
-* refactor: something that is neither a feat nor fix, i.e., a semantic code change.
+- refactor: something that is neither a feat nor fix, i.e., a semantic code change.
-* style: style-related change, i.e., formatting a file or piece of code.
+- style: style-related change, i.e., formatting a file or piece of code.
-* test: an automation test change, i.e., adding a new test file or updating an existing test file.
+- test: an automation test change, i.e., adding a new test file or updating an existing test file.

 What is a scope?
 A noun referring to functionality in your codebase, i.e., authentication.

 Familiarise yourself with this convention, particularly if you are currently enrolled in my courses.
-However, if you are not, then it is something you should consider adding to your existing **Git** skills & knowledge.
+However, if you are not, then it is something you should consider adding to your existing **Git** skills and knowledge.

 You are probably wondering, how do I write a message using this convention.
 A **Git** commit looks like this: